-Washington, DC – With one of two New York terrorism emergency task forces at-risk of being eliminated in the Pentagon’s upcoming budget, U.S. Senator Kirsten Gillibrand, a member of the Senate Armed Services Committee, introduced a bill today as debate is set to begin on the 2013 National Defense Authorization Act (NDAA) that would authorize and preserve New York’s two National Guard teams.
-Currently, New York has one unit near Schenectady that helps authorities fight terror and another unit located in New York City.
-The “National Guard Weapons of Mass Destruction Civil Support Team” (WMD CST) located at Stratton Air National Guard Base near Schenectady immediately responds to and supports local agencies in the event of a terrorist attack in the region.
+Washington, DC – With a New York City terrorism emergency task force at-risk of being eliminated in the Pentagon’s upcoming budget, U.S. Senator Kirsten Gillibrand, a member of the Senate Armed Services Committee, introduced a bill today as debate is set to begin on the 2013 National Defense Authorization Act (NDAA) that would authorize and preserve New York’s two National Guard teams.
+Currently, New York has one unit that helps authorities fight terror in the Big Apple and another unit located in Albany.
+The “National Guard Weapons of Mass Destruction Civil Support Team” (WMD CST) located in Fort Hamilton, Brooklyn immediately responds to and supports local agencies in the event of a terrorist attack in the New York metro area.

-“New York remains a top terrorist target and we must continue to be vigilant in investing federal resources to protect our state and the nation,” said Senator Gillibrand.
-“It is critical that we preserve New York’s two terrorism emergency task forces to help keep us safe.”
+“New York City remains a top terrorist target and we must continue to be vigilant in investing federal resources to protect New York and the nation,” said Senator Gillibrand.
+“It is critical that we preserve New York’s two terrorism emergency task forces, including the one devoted solely to New York City to help keep us safe.”

-The New York National Guard’s 2nd Civil Support Team in Scotia has twenty-two trained full time guard members on duty.
-The National Guard’s 24th Civil Support Team has nearly two dozen full-time soldiers and airmen in the city’s army base in Fort Hamilton.
+The New York National Guard runs the 24th Civil Support Team with nearly two dozen full-time soldiers and airmen in the city’s only army base in Fort Hamilton.
+New York National Guard’s 2nd CST has twenty-two trained full time guard members on duty.
 These units help detect and identify chemical, biological, nuclear and other explosive devices and assists local agencies and first responders such as police, fire and other departments during emergencies and terrorist attacks involving weapons of mass destruction.

 The National Guard has weapons of mass destruction civil support teams around the country to address WMD foreign or domestic threats, such as chemical and biological weapons.
 Because of the risk New York State faces, and the size of the state, there are currently two teams, so if one is needed, the other one remains available to address threats in other parts of the state.
 The funding in the President’s FY 2013 puts New York State’s second team at risk.
 The New York National Guard estimates the operating cost for the second WMD CST team is approximately $500,000 annually.